 CUB Coffee Bar

+CUB’s basement space hides in plain sight near the Parliament.
 Open since 2017, CUB Coffee Bar lives up to its name.
 No, it’s not a baby bear, lion or wolf.

 CUB stands for Copenhagen Underground Brewers.
 And, ironically or intentionally, it’s located in a basement space just a few steps below street level.

-We were excited to learn that CUB roasts its beans in conjunction with Copenhagen Coffee Lab.
+We were pleased to learn that CUB roasts its beans in conjunction with Copenhagen Coffee Lab.
 Although the various Copenhagen Coffee Lab locations in Lisbon originally stoked our desire to drink coffee in Denmark’s capital city, there were no Copenhagen Coffee Labs in the center of Copenhagen at the time of our visit.

 Combine your coffee break at CUB Coffee Bar with a visit to Copenhagen’s photogenic Nyhavn waterfront.